NotJINXZ/Discord-Status-Selfbot/README.md

 # Custom Discord Status

-Custom Discord Status is a Python-based Discord bot that allows you to set and cycle through custom status messages for multiple Discord bots.
+Custom Discord Status is a Python-based tool that allows you to set and cycle through custom status messages for multiple Discord accounts.
 It provides flexibility in defining status names, types, and streaming URLs, allowing you to personalize the presence of your discord account.

 ## Features

-- Set and cycle through custom status messages for multiple Discord bots
+- Set and cycle through custom status messages for multiple Discord accounts
 - Support for various status types: "Playing", "Streaming", "Listening to", and "Watching"
 - Customizable time interval between status changes
 - Ability to set a streaming URL for streaming statuses